-In a self-paced environment, an e-learning task can undergo a gravitational pull to the bottom of the list, where it can languish for days, weeks, or even indefinitely.
+In an online environment, an e-learning task can undergo a gravitational pull to the bottom of the list, where it can languish for days, weeks, or even indefinitely.

-The fact is, many people find it much easier to internalise new skills and knowledge through active training sessions with other people, than through an impersonal e-learning module.
+The fact is, many people find it much easier to internalise new skills and knowledge through active training sessions with other people, than through an impersonal online learning module.

 Disadvantage 2: No face-to-face interaction

-While e-learning can be quite interactive these days, through the use of video conferences, webinars, and face-to-face video chat, it still isn’t the same as sitting across the room from a real person.
+While e-learning can be quite interactive these days, through the use of video conferences, webinars, and face-to-face video chat, it still isn't the same as sitting in a room with a real person.
 Simply put, there is no substitute for interacting with, and learning from, a fellow human.

 Disadvantage 3: Lack of flexibility

 E-learning can be great for learning specific skills and for knowledge that needs to be transferred.
-However, with more complex skills and competencies, it is more difficult to put together an effective e-learning programme.
+However, with more complex skills and competencies, it is more difficult to put together an effective online learning programme.
 And in a business context, these complex skills are often the most crucial.

-It is these skills, which can only be discovered when you start thinking deeply and engaging in an activity or topic, that can make or break an organization.
+It is these skills, which can only be discovered when you start thinking deeply and engaging in an activity or topic, that can make a big difference to an organization.
 The best learning happens when students discover the solutions on their own – by asking questions and obtaining clarification – and with e-learning this is more difficult to achieve.